ENDERZOMBI102/Aurora-Source/README.md

 # Aurora Source
 A "branch" of the source engine, forked off SDK 2013's codebase.

-This project aim to recreate the missing pieces of the engine, with completely custom code, using leaks is completely banned, they only hurt and help nothing.
+This project aims to recreate the missing pieces of the engine, with completely custom code, using leaks is completely banned, they only hurt and help nothing.

 Planned features include:
 - Faster compilers